chainer/chainer/docs/source/tutorial/word2vec.rst

 ================

 **Word2vec** is the tool for generating the distributed representation of words.
+Word2vec is proposed by Mikolov et al[1].
 When the tool assigns a real-valued vector to each word, the closer the meanings of the words, the greater similarity the vectors will indicate.
 As you know, **distributed representation** is assigning a real number vector for each object and representing the object by the vector.
 When representing a word by distributed representation, we call it **distributed representation of words** or **word embeddings**.
 In this tutorial we will use the term distributed representation of words.